Lindsay Wagner: Early life

+Wagner was born in Los Angeles, California.
+Following her parents' divorce, her mother remarried, and the family moved to Portland, Oregon where Wagner graduated from Portland's David Douglas High School.

 After graduation, Wagner spent a couple of months in France before enrolling at the University of Oregon for one year.
 Wagner then transferred to Mt.
 Hood Community College, Gresham, for six months before dropping out and moving to Los Angeles.
 She was diagnosed with dyslexia.